JeffrinJamesCODY/hackclub/workshops/personal_website/README.md

 Congrats!
 You created a codespace.
 This is where you will write the code for your website.

-If you are using Firefox, you may have to disable Enchanced Tracking Protection.
+If you are using Firefox, you may have to disable Enhanced Tracking Protection.

 ## Part II: The HTML File